Design Thinking in Any Language

 Getting Ready to Go

 Before leaving, I looked for any way to become more self-sufficient.
 I had already done much of the work to understand the business issues, but I didn’t yet know the “people” aspect of our trip.
-I read about Brazil, it’s people, their language, and customs.
+I read about Brazil, its people, language, and customs.
 Getting to know them as a people first would help me get into their mindset.
 I focused less on how our professional and personal cultures might differ and looked for similarities where possible so I could identify with a potential user base.
 Meanwhile, taking note of the differences, the first and most apparent issue was that Brazilians speak Portuguese and I do not.
 My hopes were that English would be a strong second language.
 While it does have a presence, especially in a professional environment, not all speak or cater to English speakers.
-Americans would experience a similar relationship with Spanish, I think.
-Brazil, like many other countries stick to their official language.
+Americans would experience a similar relationship with the Spanish, I think.
+Brazil, like many other countries, stick to its official language.

 How might we overcome this language barrier?
 We could all stand around using Google translate.
 Maybe we could use the new Google Pixel Buds.
 Maybe a real live translator.
 All of those would work to varying levels of effectiveness.
-One point to note that I have learned about group discussion and think tank projects: people, especially those passionate about their jobs, do not take turns speaking.
+One point to note is that I have learned about group discussion and think tank projects: people, especially those passionate about their jobs, do not take turns speaking.
 Once they become conversational, they need to speak their minds or the idea is lost… You would think, grown adults could show patience, because 5th graders could do so, but we don’t, and I wouldn’t have it any other way.

 For Design Thinking, the observation is now hamstrung by the fact we don’t all understand the words being exchanged between the observers and those observed.
 Observers can’t read signs, job aid materials, and screens that are in the surrounding work environment.
 This makes it challenging to create context about processes being performed and determine what is useful for our challenge and what is not.